 - Properly mix the product with a hand or electric whisk before application.

 - The product must have the right consistency.
 Paint that is too thick or too thin will be hard to work with.
-If the product feels too thick when applying, you may dilute the product with water, up to a maximum 20%, according to the porosity of the surface.
+If the product feels too thick when applying, you may dilute the product with water, up to a maximum 20%, or according to the technical sheet of the product you are using.

 Before you start:

 - Empty the room or gather all the furniture in the middle of the room